-At the Annual Meeting, three directors will be elected (two directors to represent the holders of the class A shares of the Bank's common stock, and one director to represent the holders of class E shares of the Bank's common stock) to the Board, each to serve a three-year term.
-The votes of the holders of the class A shares, and the holders of the class E shares will be counted separately as a class for the purpose of electing the directors to represent the holders of the class A shares, and the holders of the class E shares, respectively.
+At the Annual Meeting, common shareholders will be asked to elect three directors (one director to represent the holders of the class E shares of the Bank's common stock, and two directors to represent the holders of all classes of shares of the Bank's common stock) to the Board, each to serve a three-year term.
+The votes of the holders of the class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the class E shares.
+Shareholders also have cumulative voting rights in the election of directors who represent all classes of shares of the Bank's common stock.
 Each elected director will serve a three-year term.
-Qualified candidates for the directorship representing the holders of the class A shares will be nominated by the holders of such class A shares.
-The Board has nominated Mario Covo to represent the holders of the class E shares of the class E shares of the Bank's common stock.
+The Board has nominated Miguel Heras to represent the holders of the class E shares, and Gonzalo Menéndez Duque and Rubens V. Amaral Jr. as directors to represent the holders of all classes of shares of the Bank's common stock.

-One Director Nominated for Re-election to Represent Holders of Class E Shares
+One Director Nominated for Election to Represent Holders of Class E Shares

-With the recommendation of the Bank's Nomination and Compensation Committee, the Board has nominated Mario Covo for re-election as director to represent the holders of the class E shares of the Bank's common stock.
+With the recommendation of the Bank's Nomination and Compensation Committee, the Board has nominated Miguel Heras for election as director to represent the holders of the class E shares of the Bank's common stock.